tyleragreen/tyleragreen-site/_posts/2016-04-24-denvers-a-line-opens-with-fanfare.md

   - review
   - rtd
 ---
-Friday was a celebration worthy of Duke Ellington and John Hickenlooper. &#8220;Take the &#8216;A&#8217; Train&#8221; was finally a meaningful phrase for the Denver metro area!
+Friday was a celebration worthy of Duke Ellington and John Hickenlooper. &#8220;Take the &#8216;A' Train&#8221; was finally a meaningful phrase for the Denver metro area!
 Unfortunately, only one of them could make an appearance, while the other&#8217;s legacy lives on.
 Relive the opening of the RTD University of Colorado A Line with my photo journey below!

 <div style="width: 686px" class="wp-caption alignnone">
   <img src="http://i2.wp.com/www.tyleragreen.com/blog_files/2016-04-a-line/a_train_1.jpg?resize=676%2C507" alt="The first bus route of the day: Transfort's FLEX from downtown Fort Collins to Boulder.
 My friend Austin joined me four stops later and we were on our way!" data-recalc-dims="1" />

   <p class="wp-caption-text">
-    The first bus route of the day: Transfort&#8217;s FLEX from downtown Fort Collins to Boulder.
+    The first bus route of the day: Transfort's FLEX from downtown Fort Collins to Boulder.
 My friend Austin joined me four stops later and we were on our way!
   </p>
 </div>